wheelcomplex/nbd-client/README.md

 ## Caveats

-* Only the fixed newstyle NBD handshake is supported.
-Support for older protocol versions is in progress.
 * TLS and other extensions are not currently supported.
 * Only the default (unnamed) export is used.
 * Manual control (listing, naming, numbering, removal) of the device nodes